Construction Defect Attorneys in Colorado

 In Trouble?
 Jorgensen, Brownell & Pepin, P.C.
 Can Still Help.

 Over the years we have developed a cadre of experts in all areas of construction ready to review and opine on the most efficient fixes or indicators of other's malfeasance.
-We have developed techniques and standardized systems of case management and client advise for the most efficient and effective litigation possible.
+We have developed techniques and standardized systems of case management and client advice for the most efficient and effective litigation possible.
 We have skilled associate and paralegal staff with actual building experience, not just book experience.

 At Jorgensen, Brownell & Pepin, P.C., our lawyers are prepared to conduct an in-depth examination of your claim and to work quickly to ensure your case is resolved fairly.
 Contact us at (720) 809-8310 today.